woojinv/pomodoroTimer/README.md

   - [x] the timer should countdown to zero.
   - [x] The "start" button should switch to "stop".

+- If the "reset" button is clicked while counting down,

+  - [x] the timer should stop and reset to the previous interval length.
+  - [x] the "stop" button should switch to "start".

 - When the "stop" button is clicked,

   - [x] the timer should stop.